shpaw415/bunext/README.md

 - fix hot reload on dev mode for ServerActions
 - head data is no longer merged
 - hope it's the final fix for the compiler!

+## 0.7.22

+- fix serverAction not sending multiple props
+- fix database select where with key that value was undefined break the request